nilimamodi-dev/edumate-integration/setStudents.md

 	`boarder [string]` - Boarder flag.
 Length must be 1 Character (Y/N)

-	`parent_code [string]` - Parent Code.
-Length must be between 1 and 8 Characters
+	`parent_code [string]` - Parent Code sourced from Edumate

 	`first_name [string]` - First Name.
 Length must be between 1 and 50 Characters

 	`gender [string]` - Gender.
-Length must be between 1 and 50 Characters
+Length must be between 1 and 3 Characters and a valid Gender in TASS

 	`year_group [string]` - Year Group.
 Length must be between 1 and 2 Characters